I need human help to enter verification code (office hours only)

 My child has special learning needs.
 Can I enroll him/her?
 Yes.

 We care about making our program as inclusive as possible for all students with a range of different needs.
 In Proverbs (22:6) we are told, ”Teach each child according to their own abilities.”
 We work hard to help all of our students to realize their fullest potential and skill level.
 Please be certain to complete the special needs section of the registration application.
 We will make every attempt to meet your child’s needs.
 Be sure to send copies of any IEP or 504 plans to kulanu@shirhadash.org.
 If we are not able to accommodate your child, we will work with you to find alternative ways to strengthen your child’s Jewish identity.
-Please reach out to our Kulanu Admin at kulanu@shirhadash.org so that they can work with Rabbi Michael, you, and your child(ren) to ensure a meaningful experience in our program.
+Please reach out to Rabbi Rafi at rabbirafi@shirhadash.org so that they can work with our Administrative Team, you, and your child(ren) to ensure a meaningful experience in our program.

 Return to the top menu.